 Gamma-ray bursts (GRBs) are extremely energetic explosions that have been observed in distant galaxies.
 They are the most powerful events known to occur in the universe.
 They observed from Earth despite their typically immense distances – billions of light-years.

 Evidence from recent satellites like Swift and Fermi indicates that the energy behind a gamma-ray burst comes from the collapse of matter into a black hole.
-Other possible sources are: merging two black holes, a rapidly rotating supernova or hypernova, a quark star (see notes 3), or star collision.
+Other possible sources are merging two black holes, a rapidly rotating supernova or hypernova, a quark star (see notes 3), or star collision.

 Gamma-ray bursts are extremely dangerous events.
 A GRB within a few parsecs, with its energy directed towards Earth, will mostly damage life by raising the UV levels; during the burst itself and for a few years thereafter.
 The major Ordovician–Silurian extinction events 450 million years ago (the second or third largest of the five major extinction events in Earth’s history in terms of the percentage of genera that became extinct) may have been caused by a GRB.

 But, fortunately for us, we live in the “boring” suburbs of the Milky Way.
 In fact, there’s a nearby binary star called WR 104, which is located about 7,500 light-years from Earth.
 The primary star of that binary system is predicted to probably become a core-collapse supernova with a small chance of producing a long-duration gamma-ray burst.
 But even if it does, it might well miss the Earth.
-So, the chances of a gamma-ray burst directed toward Earth is very, very slim for a long time.
+So, the chances of a gamma-ray burst directed toward Earth are very, very slim for a long time.

 In the video below, you can watch a supercomputer simulation of two neutron stars colliding, merging, and forming a black hole.
 Events such as this are believed to be the source of short gamma-ray bursts.
 (Credit: NASA/AEI/ZIB/M. Koppitz and L. Rezzolla)